garora548/shipvista_final/README.txt

 npm install react-router-dom
 npm i -s axios

-//Replace the src folder of sampleApp with the src folder provided
+//Replace the src folder of sampleApp with the src folder provided in ShipvistaWaterPlants folder

 //move to .net solution and run it.